gurugeek/blog/posts/2014-04-26-enabling-spdy-in-nginx-on-debian-wheezy.md

-extends: default.liquid
+title: Enabling SPDY in nginx on Debian Wheezy
-layout: post
+published_date: "2014-04-26 13:35:45 +1000"
-title: "Enabling SPDY in nginx on Debian Wheezy"
+layout: default.liquid
-date: 26 Apr 2014 13:35:45 +1000
+data:
   comments: true
-categories: Linux
+  layout: post
 ---
 The default nginx packages on Debian Wheezy are 1.2.1 which don't include [SPDY][5] support.
 There are a couple of options here: